SSRV trauma informed practice

 During the review process Susanna noted that she felt like she couldn’t breathe, and following a successful outcome, she said she feels like a weight has been lifted off her shoulders.
 She was so relieved to have it all behind her and achieve this result.
 It was a great outcome and demonstrates how effective integrated service provision is for our clients.

-The SSRV Worker Help Line lawyers work collaboratively professionals such as financial counsellors, social workers and disability advocates through our Worker Help Line, offering free specialist information on social security law and Centrelink to workers.
-You can call the worker helpline on 0419 793 652 for support when you are working with a client, or to enquiry about making a referral.
+The SSRV Worker Help Line lawyers work collaboratively with other professionals such as financial counsellors, social workers and disability advocates through our Worker Help Line, offering free specialist information on social security law and Centrelink.
+You can call the Worker Help Line on 03 9481 0655 for support when you are working with a client, or to enquiry about making a referral.

 What is SSRV’s Worker Help Line and how can it can assist you